What are tax-efficient investments?

 Inheritance tax relief

-Many of the alternative investments allow investors to take advantage of some form of inheritance tax relief, so if the investment is held for a certain number of years it will fall outside of the estate and not face inheritance tax.
+Many alternative investments allow investors to take advantage of some form of inheritance tax relief.
+Investments held for a set number of years fall outside of the estate and are not subject to IHT.

-Alternative tax efficient investment vehicles are often more generous with the tax reliefs they offer investors than other types of investment.
+Alternative tax-efficient investments offer more generous tax reliefs than mainstream investments.
 This comes at the trade-off of an increased level of risk associated with the underlying investments.